cre8magic/cre8magic/docs-src/pages/library/magic-menu/index.md

     1. PartName - the theme part name which can reference other settings/tailor-settings TODO: link to why you would use this
     1. SettingsName - name of the settings in the full configuration under `Menus` (or `menus` in JSON)
     1. ~~TailorName - name of the tailor to apply WIP~~
-    1. TailorSettings - settings for the tailor in the full configuration under `MenuTailorSettings` (or `menuTailorSettings` in JSON)
+    1. Blueprints - settings for the tailor in the full configuration under `MenuBlueprints` (or `menuBlueprints` in JSON)
 1. Settings to specify what to show
     1. Start - where to start, eg. `*` for root, `.` for current page, `42` for page 42
     1. Level - how many levels above the start to show, eg. `-1` for one above, `2` for two below